 Ana-Ingles360 shared some Jack and the Beanstalk Flashcards at her TPT store.
 These would be fun for Reading/Writing the Room and great for writing stories.

-Kara Williams also has a fun Write the Room Activity
+Kara Williams also has a fun Write the Room Activity!

 I found these golden eggs and filled each one with the letters and objects from my Mystery Word Builders from Lakeshore (which are now discontinued for some reason).